-When moving into an apartment in the summer, one of the first things you’ll be doing is installing air-conditioning

-  units (one or two, depending on your apartment).
-It is strongly recommended and preferred that you purchase, install and
+When moving into an apartment during the summer, one of the first things you’ll be doing is installing an air-conditioning unit (one or two, depending on your apartment).
+If you want air-conditioning in your apartment, must you purchase, install and use a self-evaporative, portable air-conditioning unit.

-  use a self-evaporative, portable air-conditioning unit in your apartment.
-The portable unit may be a bit more expense to

-  purchase; however, when comparing the pros and cons, the overall cost is comparable.

-  Installing and using the new technology of a self-evaporative, portable air-conditioning unit will not only allow for

-  better flexibility and use of the window(s) in your apartment, it will also save time and money in the future.
+Installing and using the new technology of a self-evaporative, portable air-conditioning unit will not only allow for better flexibility and use of the window(s) in your apartment, it will also save time and money in the future.

-  Before purchasing or installing a self-evaporative, portable or conventional, window air-conditioning unit, please read

-  King & Queen Apartments’ Tenant Handbook & Rules and Regulations regarding Air-Conditioners (section C, pages 9 & 10
+Before purchasing or installing a self-evaporative, portable or conventional, window air-conditioning unit, please read King & Queen Apartments’ Tenant Handbook & Rules and Regulations regarding Air-Conditioners.

-  (2018-2019)).

 When purchasing and installing a self-evaporative, portable air-conditioning unit, be sure to note the following:

 - It cannot draw more than 9 Amps / 115 Volts

 - It has an automatic evaporation system

 - The exhaust vent is properly installed (per manufacturer’s specifications).